francesco55/shopping-cart/README.md

 ### Gspread Package

+* This package has issues with the unit testing package, travis, it has been removed in this latest version of the program*

 Third, install the gspread package which allows you to access a product inventory in google sheets:

 ```sh